fablabbcn/mdef-docs/docs/academic_year_2022_23/term_2_2022_23/making_sense_&_meaning/index.md

 ## Calendar

- **January 17:** Course introduction, discussion on papers, and content of the seminar
+ **January 17:** Course introduction, discussion on papers, and content of the seminar.

 ### Tuesday